raubana/TwitchJackboxBot/readme.txt

 have to make sure the people watching the stream can't see the room code.
 The streamer then joins the room (since the first person to join a room becomes the host) and then types the room code into the textbox in this application.
-Pressing the "Next" button will have the person at the front of the line removed and will get the room code whispered to them.
+Pressing the "Next" button will have X people at the front of the line removed and will get the room code whispered to them (X being set by the slider).

 Dylan J. Raub